neverusedemacs/k8-on-cloudguru/README.md

 - [ ] Unique hostname, mac address and product_uuid for every node
 - [ ] Certain ports are open on your machines
 - [ ] Swap disabled

+Once we get through the checklist let's start installing kubernetes